Seddiqui/BlogUsingDjango-/README.md

 # BlogUsingDjango-
-A simple Blog post website using Django Version 4.2
+A simple Blog post website using Python Django Version 4.2